ERnsTL/flowd/doc/adr/adr-028-typed_ports_contracts_and_graph_validation.md

 - Type compatibility must be validated for IIP assignments
 - IIP payload type must match the target port's allowed_type

+Enforcement depends on validation profile:

+- Strict mode:
+  Violations result in validation errors and mutation rejection.

+- Compatibility mode:
+  Violations produce warnings (e.g. W_IIP_TYPE_MISMATCH)
+  and do not block execution.

+This staged behavior supports migration from untyped IIP payloads to fully typed graph contracts.

+Strict mode represents the normative target behavior of the system.
+Compatibility mode is transitional.

 Port-level mutations:

 If the control plane supports modification of port definitions